Zhuofeng-Li/TEG-Benchmark/README.md

 conda env create -f environment.yml
 ```

-## Package Usage
+### Package Usage

 The `TEG` folder in the project is designated for storing data preprocessing code to ensure data output in `PyG Data` format.
-The `example` folder is intended for housing all baseline models.
+The `example` folder is intended to house all methods training codes.
 Within it, the `linkproppred` and `nodeproppred` subfolders represent edge-level and node-level tasks, respectively.
-In the next level of directories, we organize the training code by using folders named after different domain datasets.
-TODO: dict structure img
+In the next level of directories, we organize the training codes by using folders named after different domain datasets.

-Below we will take the `children` dataset in the `goodreads` folder as an example to show how to use our benchmark.
+**Below we will take the `children` dataset in the `goodreads` folder as an example to show how to use our benchmark.**

-#### Datasets setup
+### Datasets setup

 You can go to the [Huggingface TEG-Benchmark](https://huggingface.co/datasets/ZhuofengLi/TEG-Datasets) to find the datasets we upload!
-In each dataset folder, you can find the `.json` file (the text attribute of the dataset) in `raw` folder, `.npy` file (text embedding we extract from the PLM) in `emb` folder.
+In each dataset folder, you can find the `.json` file in `raw` folder, `.npy` file (text embedding we extract from the PLM) in `emb` folder.
 Please copy thses files directly in `goodreads/children` folder!

 ```bash
 cd example/linkproppred/goodreads/children